-With flexible options, you can design the best program that will meet your needs and make you comfortable.
+With flexible options, you can design the best program that meets your needs and makes you comfortable.
 In the friendly and cozy atmosphere of the small art studio, you can forget about everyday troubles and lose yourself in creativity.
-Icon painting is a very meditative practice.
-It helps to find stillness and silence in this very fast and noisy world.
+Icon painting is a contemplative practice.
+It helps find stillness and silence in this very fast and noisy world.
 There are no limits to what you can achieve here.
-As a teacher, I believe that we all can be creative and create.
-We just need a welcoming, accepting, and encouraging environment.
-If you have no experience in any art you are more than welcome to join one of the courses or classes.
-If you are experienced or have some experience you can learn a new technique and find new ways to grow as an artist.
+As a teacher, I believe we can all be creative and create.
+We simply need a welcoming, accepting, and encouraging environment.
+If you have no experience in any art, you are welcome to join one of the courses or classes.
+If you are experienced or have some experience, you can learn a new technique and find new ways to grow as an artist.

 Intensive course - 5 days

 This 5-day intensive workshop is designed for students of all abilities, no previous experience is required.
 The course aims to help you understand the tradition of icon painting through studying masterpieces, and through their inspiration to create your own icon.

 Over 5 days of intensive work, students will go through all stages of icon painting, which will be an excellent introduction and experience for using the egg tempera technique.

 1. Sketching and designing.
 Students can use images of icons provided as an inspiration, or simply alter an original image slightly.
 Students are encouraged to be creative and listen to their instincts.